AdrisGithub/nixos-config/README.md

 ## Notice
 The hostname and username must be the same as in the Configuration and if not he configuration needs to be changed beforehand.
+This can be done in the flake.nix file.

+Current Values:
+Hostname => nixoslaptop
+Username => adri

 ## Installation
 ```bash